 4. Redirect QR Codes:

-As the name suggests, Redirect QR Codes, when scanned, will redirect users to other target web addresses or URLs.
-The target address can also be changed later, even after the QR code has been distributed.
+Redirect QR Codes, when scanned, direct users to target web addresses or URLs.
+You can change the target address even after the QR code has been distributed.

 5. AD-Integrated Identity QR Codes:

-Active Directory (AD) Integrated Identity QR Codes or ADI QR Codes are usually issued to staff with automatic syncing of details (e.g., designation, contact details) with automatic disabling once the staff leaves the organization.
+Active Directory (AD) Integrated Identity QR Codes, or ADI QR Codes, sync details automatically (e.g., designation, contact details) and disable codes once the staff member leaves the organization.

 You may also like